 - Source.
 Usually at least an inch thick, rib-eye is cut from the area

 between the sixth and 12th ribs on the steer, not as lean or tender as steaks

 cut from the short loin, but not as tough as cuts from the chuck.

-- The more tender rib-eyes come from those cut toward the
+- Texture.
+The more tender rib-eyes come from those cut toward the

 short loin rather than the thicker chuck end.

-- Rib-eye steaks can be bone-in or boneless, the latter called a
+- Bones.
+Rib-eye steaks can be bone-in or boneless, the latter called a

-Skirt steak comes as a long strip of sinewy muscle cut from the diaphragm area of the cow, similar in appearance to a flank steak, but with a grain that runs cross-ways rather than along its length.
+Skirt steak comes as a long strip of sinewy muscle cut from the diaphragm area of the cow.
+When comparing flank steak vs. skirt steak, you'll see they have a similar appearance, but the skirt steak has a grain that runs cross-ways rather than along its length.

 steak has a covering of thin membrane that needs to be removed before cooking.

 - Texture.
 Tougher than rib-eye, skirt steak nevertheless has a strong,